dkrishna92/Spectrum-sensing-energy-detection/README.md

 Usage
 ------
 Run the files ied.m, ged.m and untitled8.m for IED, GED and VT.
-CED is coded in all the files. you get comparision of each technique with CED.
+CED is coded in all the files. you get comparison of each technique with CED.